 Will my membership be extended?

 When we closed our doors in March, LICM immediately announced that expiration dates for all memberships would be extended to compensate for the time the Museum was closed.
 All memberships were put on pause as of March 13, 2020.
-So, if you had two months left on your membership on March 13, you will have two months remaining on your membership when we re-open on September 3.
+So, if you had two months left on your membership on March 13, two months were added on your membership from our re-opening date of September 3.
 Our membership database has been updated to reflect new expiration dates.

 If you would like to support the Museum by keeping your original renewal date and donating the extension time (or a portion of the extension time) back to the Museum, please contact our membership department at firstname.lastname@example.org.
 These gifts to the Museum are greatly appreciated!